mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-crypto-sep.md

 {{I-D.moskowitz-sse}} proposes a similar approach.
-However while {{I-D.moskowitz-sse}} proposes a new protocol to negotiate and maintain long-term cryptographic sessions, this document relies on the use of existing protocols and only discusses requirement the evolotion of these protocols and exchange of information within one endpoint locally.
+However while {{I-D.moskowitz-sse}} proposes a new protocol to negotiate and maintain long-term cryptographic sessions, this document relies on the use of existing protocols and only discusses requirements for the evolution of these protocols and exchange of information within one endpoint locally.

 # Requirements

-## Providing Support for different transport services
+## Support for different transport services

 e.g. partial or non-reliable transports

-## crypto context live time management
+## Cryptographic context lifetime management

 # Crypto-Transport Interface